 Piazza Tasso and Corso Italia

-Piazza Tasso is the heartbeat of Sorrento and Corsa Italia its main artery.
-When you are looking for a place to stay consider the main square as point of landmark to find well located accommodation, close to the train station, restaurants and the old town.
-Piazza Tasso is bordered by bars, cafès, restaurants where people can relax with a drink and watch the hustle and bustle of Sorrento or enjoy a good pizza in the square.
-All roads seem to lead through Piazza Tasso that separates the pedestrian area of the Corso Italia from the portion which allows traffic.
-If you are travelling with luggage we recommend to look for accommodation on the first part of the Corso Italia, where cars and taxi are allowed for limited times.
+Piazza Tasso can only be described as the heartbeat of Sorrento and Corso Italia is it’s main artery.
+When looking for a place to stay its best to consider this main square as a point of reference to find well located accommodation, situated close to the train stations, restaurants and the Old Town.
+Bordered by bars, cafes and restaurants where you can relax with a drink and watch the hustle and bustle of Sorrento or enjoy a good pizza in the square.
+All roads lead you through Piazza Tasso that separates the pedestrian area of the Corso Italia from the areas which allows traffic.
+If you are travelling with luggage we recommend you look for accommodation on the first part of Corso Italia, where cars and taxi’s are allowed to stop there for limited times.

-Set in a lovely garden in Sorrento city centre the Museum Corrale di Terranova was born from a private foundation commissioned by the Counts of Terranova who arranged for their art collections, ordered in the Correale villa, to constitute a Museum named after them.
-The collections are arranged on three floors, for a total of twenty-four rooms plus the attic recovered as an exhibition space.
-It has been described as “the most beautiful provincial museum of Italy.”
-The gardens of the villa are beautiful and also open for the public to visit.
+Set in a lovely garden in Sorrento’s City centre you will find the Museum Corrale di Terranova, born from a private foundation commissioned by the Counts of Terranova who arranged for their art collections, ordered in the Correale Villa to create a museum named after them.
+The collections are displayed across three floors, with a total of twenty-four rooms including an attic recovered now used as an exhibition space, the museum is also described as ‘the most beautiful provincial museum of Italy’.
+The gardens of the villa are very beautiful and also open for the public to visit.

-Sorrento is famous for the historical craft of the marqueting and inlaid wood and in the old town there is the Museum of Inlaid Wood with a collection of art pieces, a painting gallery featuring scenes of last century, maps and portraits.
-It is highly recommended for those who love this ancient craft and want to learn why Sorrento and this craftsmanship featured on the Grand Arts Tour of Europe in the 1800s.
+Sorrento is also famous for the historical craft of the marketing and inlaid wood and in the Old Town there is also a Museum of Inlaid Wood with a collection of art pieces, a painting gallery featuring scenes of last century, maps and portraits.
+It’s highly recommended for those who love ancient art and craft who want to learn why Sorrento was featured on the Grand Arts Tour of Europe in the 1800s.

 This stunning valley is recognised as one of the most fascinating abandoned sites photographed in the world.
-You can find this hidden treasure walking through the city of Sorrento, just behind central Tasso Square.
+You can find this hidden treasure walking through the city of Sorrento, just behind the central Tasso Square.
 It’s outstanding to see this beautiful old mill nestled into the valley below, known as the deep Valley of the Mills (Il Vallone dei Mulini).
-You will see an old flour mill, used for grinding wheat for nearly a thousand years before it was abandoned during the 19th century.
+You will see an old flour mill which was used for grinding wheat for nearly a thousand years before it was abandoned during the 19th century.
 Now the ruins’ roof is covered in a tangle of plants and branches, as if nature is trying to consume the building.
-Today, access to the valley floor is discouraged, so take in the views from the street high above.
+Today, access to the valley floor is discouraged, so we advise you to take in the views from the street high above.
 To see the ruins and vegetation in more detail, bring a set of binoculars with you or a camera with a good zoom lens to see its beauty in depth.